aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week11.rst

 * **Before class Tuesday:**

-  * Read the :ref:`Classes <chap_constructor>` chapter, and try the exercises in those sections.
+  * Carefully review the section from the Classes chapter about planning class definitions and :ref:`classes representing data <thinking_about_classes>`.

 * **Before class Thursday:**

-  * Carefully review the section from the Classes chapter about planning class definitions and :ref:`classes representing data <thinking_about_classes>`.
+  * TBD

 * **Before Sunday at 11:59 PM:**